Connect to Spirit,

 - Participants may pay their deposit, final payment, or full payment for the workshop using a credit card at PayPal.
 Please contact me.

 - It’s best to maintain an up-to-date record of those who have paid and those who have not to avoid misunderstandings later.

 - You can use an incentive to encourage early registration.
 This is typically done by reducing the price to participants who register at least two weeks before the workshop date.
-The flyer you’ll find at publicity materials lists the workshop price as 350$AUD if paid at least two weeks before the workshop date and 375$AUD after that date.
+The flyer I will provide you will list the workshop price as 350$AUD if paid at least two weeks before the workshop date and 375$AUD after that date.
 As the host you may need to adjust these dollars amounts to take in to account higher local costs for hosting the workshop.

 - To reduce workshop expenses I often stay at, and eats meals at, the host’s home providing that is acceptable to the host.

 - The largest workshop expense is typically for my travel to your workshop location.
 As the host you will be purchasing the airline ticket, so, it’s probably best to delay purchasing that ticket until you are fairly confident you’ll have enough participants to cover that cost.